mig82/viskit/README.md

 Viskit is meant to be a **community project**, not part of the official Kony platform, and so it is **NOT supported by Kony in any way.**

+# Installation

+If you already have NPM installed all you have to do is open a command prompt and run:

+    npm install -g viskit

+# Usage

+Once installed you'll be able to invoke **Viskit** from anywhere by simply typing in `viskit` in the command prompt -e.g.:

+    viskit --version

 ## Find Views

 Find any views in the project of a specific view type, channel, or name.